 Pros: Featuring an ultra-quiet, sound-dampening design that’s perfect for nighttime use, the WEN 56235i Portable Inverter Generator is one of the quietest generators you can buy in its class.
 Despite its quiet operation and lightweight design, this portable generator packs some power, so buyers will receive 1,900 rated watts of stable power that is safe for sensitive electronics.
 This ultra-portable generator also scores points for its outstanding fuel economy, and its large, side-access fuel inlet is easy to fill even when working with a full gas can.

 Cons: This generator’s one-gallon fuel tank will be seen as a liability to some, as it’ll make it harder to run this product all night without needing to wake up from your sleep and refuel.
-It’s also worth mentioning that there are much more powerful generators available at this product’s price point.
+It’s also worth mentioning that much more powerful generators are available at this product’s price point.
 However, they will be hard to lift and much louder than the WEN 56235i.

 Bottom Line: Compared to other portable inverter generators in its class, this is one of the lightest and quietest models you can buy.
 As such, those who value a quiet operating volume and optimal portability over a high wattage will find a lot to love here.
 However, be sure to add up the power demands of your devices carefully to ensure that this product will provide the requisite juice.